mmohammedniaz/pyspark-tutorial/Transformations.md

      [('a', 1), ('b', 1), ('c', 1)]

 #### mapPartitions(f, preservesPartitioning=False)
-Return a new RDD by applying a function to each partition of this RDD.
+Return a new RDD by applying a function to each partition of this RDD. mapPartitions() can be used as an alternative to map() & foreach(). mapPartitions() is called once for each Partition unlike map() & foreach() which is called for each element in the RDD.
+The main advantage being that, we can do initialization on Per-Partition basis instead of per-element basis(as done by map() & foreach())

+Consider the case of Initializing a database.
+If we are using map() or foreach(), the number of times we would need to initialize will be equal to the no of elements in RDD.
+Whereas if we use mapPartitions(), the no of times we would need to initialize would be equal to number of Partitions

+We get Iterator as an argument for mapPartition, through which we can iterate through all the elements in a Partition.

      rdd = sc.parallelize([1, 2, 3, 4], 2)
      def f(iterator): yield sum(iterator)